inclu-cat/GAS-Terminal/README.md

 # GAS-Terminal
 A spreadsheet that can easily execute functions (called *commands*) created with Google Apps Script.
+It also supports long-running scripts.

 The original spreadsheet is [here](https://docs.google.com/spreadsheets/d/1Xh0-dhsBwWjOrEbtoctB91ffzWyM3MuaiCaNloEuvrY).